thycotic/privman-docs/how-to/migrate-lss-policies.md

       ![LSS Migration Task 2 to enable the migrated items](images/lss-migration/task-2.png)

-   Either of these tasks can be edited, and have parameters or schedules defined.
+   Either of these tasks can be edited, to have parameters or schedules defined.